Cross-Border E-Commerce: Logistics, Taxes & Payments Guide 2026

 What Are the Most Common Mistakes to Avoid When Starting?

 Two big missteps can sink your profits and reputation.
 The first is underestimating your total shipping costs.
 It’s easy to look at the base rate, but sellers often forget to factor in fuel surcharges, customs clearance fees, and final-mile delivery charges.
+Couriers also charge based on volumetric weight rather than actual weight for bulky items, which catches many sellers off guard.
 These add up and will eat your margins.

 The second major error is treating localisation as an afterthought.
 Just running your product descriptions through a translator isn’t enough.
 You have to adapt everything—sizing charts, marketing messages, and even product photos—to fit the cultural norms of your new market.
 Practical Example: A seller might use a direct translation of a marketing slogan that sounds clever in English but is confusing or even offensive in another language, instantly alienating potential customers.